$\beta$-Variational Autoencoder as an Entanglement Classifier: Model

 For the training, we adopt the Adam algorithm~\cite{kingma_Adam} as the optimizer with the `reduce learning rate on plateau' method callback on Keras framework \cite{chollet2015keras}.
 In all layers, except the last layer, we used LeakyReLU Activation in conjunction with a Dropout layer \cite{srivastava2014dropout} to avoid overfitting.
 For the last layer, our choice was the softmax activation in order to capture the probability of the state being separable or entangled.

-We trained the model for 100 epochs, starting with learning rate 0.005, using $r_{cat} = 500$ and $\beta = 1$ for each data set.
+We trained the model for 100 epochs, starting with learning rate 0.005, batch size of 256, and using $r_{cat} = 500$ and $\beta = 1$ for each data set.
 In order to find those hyperparameters we discuss the methods for hyperparameter tuning on sec~\ref{Sec:Results + Discussion}.